Microflash/rehype-starry-night/README.md

 ## Use

-Say we have the following file `index.md`:
+Say you have the following file `index.md`:

 	```css
 	html {